Network Modeling of Asynchronous Change-Points in Multivariate Time Series: Posterior Inference

 \section{Posterior Inference}

 We now describe how to perform posterior inference for the NetCP model introduced in Section \ref{sec:model}.
-Our MCMC sampler extends the work of \citet{Fearnhead2006} and \citet{Whiteley2011} to the multivariate setting.
-We show how the hidden states for each series can be efficiently sampled in blocks using the forward-backward recursions of \citet{Fearnhead2006}.
-For long time series, we demonstrate how particle MCMC methods \citep{Andrieu2010, Whiteley2011} can be used to control computational cost while preserving a high level of sampling efficiency.
+Our MCMC sampler extends the work of \textcite{Fearnhead2006} and \textcite{Whiteley2011} to the multivariate setting.
+We show how the hidden states for each series can be efficiently sampled in blocks using the forward-backward recursions of \textcite{Fearnhead2006}.
+For long time series, we demonstrate how particle MCMC methods \parencite[]{Andrieu2010, Whiteley2011} can be used to control computational cost while preserving a high level of sampling efficiency.
+The full joint posterior density is given by